rouskinlab/seismic-rna/src/userdocs/install.rst

     this environment but also fail to install the packages into the ``seismic`` environment.

-Install SEISMIC-RNA and its dependencies
+Step 4: Install SEISMIC-RNA and its dependencies
 --------------------------------------------------------------------------------

 Run this command to install SEISMIC-RNA and all other software it requires::